Aro797919/PizzaShop/README.md

-RubySchool, Lesson 24
+Pizza Shop
 ====================

-Repository for Lesson 24
+Repository for PizzaShope